lucified/lucify-component-builder/README.md

 ## Example 2: A standalone page

-Let's move on to consider a React-based standalone page, that is not intended to be embedded.
+Let's move on to consider a standalone page, that is not intended to be embedded.
 For most parts, it would work identically as the previous example.

 We would however want to make sure that we have some page metadata in place, including social sharing images.
 We also wish avoid getting unnecessary `iFrameResizer` code into `index.html`.